eightyfive/fetch-run/README.md

 api.use(createRefreshToken.call(api));
 ```

-You can pass the refresh token identifier in Response (default is `"refresh_token"`):
+You can pass a custom refresh token identifier in response (default is `"refresh_token"`):

 ```js
 api.use(createRefreshToken.call(api, 'RefreshToken'));